ABOUT PEER REVIEW

 OFFICE OF ELECTRICITY

-The Office of Electricity Delivery and Energy Reliability (OE) provides national leadership to ensure that the nation’s energy delivery system is secure, resilient and reliable.
+The Office of Electricity (OE) provides national leadership to ensure that the nation’s energy delivery system is secure, resilient and reliable.
 OE works to develop new technologies to improve the infrastructure that brings electricity into our homes, offices, and factories, and the federal and state electricity policies and programs that shape electricity system planning and market operations.
 OE also works to bolster the resiliency of the electric grid and assists with restoration when major energy supply interruptions occur.

 OE leads the Department of Energy’s efforts to ensure a resilient, reliable, and flexible electricity system.
 OE accomplishes this mission through research, partnerships, facilitation, modeling and analytics, and emergency preparedness.